lefela4/agario-clientv4/README.md

 # agario-client #
-Node.js client for [agar.io](http://agar.io) with API.
+Agar.io protocol 8.
+Main use is for minion bots.

-# Outdated! #
+# Not finished! #
 Agar developers made completely new code for game.
-Now code runs inside virtual machine that I can not reverse-engineer due to lack of knowledge and experience.
+Now code runs inside virtual machine that will take time to reverse engineer and make a client for it.
-Unfortunately its time to say goodbye to `agario-client`.
-Initial idea of `agario-client` was for me to learn websockets, binary protocols, reverse-engineering, github and have fun overall.
-I believe that I achieved all that.
-Thanks to all, it was great time!

 ## Instructions ##
 - Install [Node.js](https://nodejs.org/)